msavoury-carecloud/deepstream.io-website/src/tutorials/core/permission-conf-advanced/readme.md

 #### `user`
 `user` is an object containing information about the user attempting the action.
 It offers `user.id` - the username that was provided at login and `user.data`.

 `user.data` is the meta-data that was provided when the user logged in.
-This could be the data returned by the [http webhook](/tutorials/core/auth-http-webhook/) as `serverData` or the `data` field from the user file if you're using [file based authentication](/tutorials/core/auth-file/).
+This could be the data returned by the [http webhook](/tutorials/core/auth-http-webhook/) as `serverData` or the `data` field from the user file if you're using [file-based authentication](/tutorials/core/auth-file/).
 Data is a great place to store authentication data like roles (e.g. `{role: 'admin'}`), access-levels or flags like `{ canDeletePosts: false }`.

 It is also useful to perform age based validation in conjunction with `now`, e.g. if you're running a liquor store and need to make sure your user's are 21+: